YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * <todo: consider, test USB device disconnection issue with RPi OS and RPi Pico, does RPi OS endlessly increment USB device number as Ubuntu does? >
 * <todo: consider, use as platform for Bosch Paticlate Sensor for C code application sensor particulate value readings, >
 * <todo: consider, ascii art, RPi Zero , GPIO pinout diagram and table with pin descriptors, for inclusion in code file comment headers for circuit diagrams, >
+* <todo: consider, list prerequisits for headless RPi Zero access of various sorts, setup before powering on, ssh file, WiFi wpa_supplicant.conf, Ethernet , Bluetooth, other, and so on, >

 DONE
 * <done: consider, intent to commit>